-Our curriculum is designed to foster critical understanding and historical knowledge of media forms, as well as their relationship to modern cultures, literatures, art, history, and philosophy.
-We strongly believe that an understanding of film and media is best achieved when students are afforded the opportunity to apply their analytical and theoretical knowledge to the production and creation of visual texts, a process we believe is crucial to enhancing their understanding of film, television, and other media.
+Since 1995, the Film and Media Studies Program has combined a real industry education with a rigorous, well-rounded curriculum designed to foster critical understanding and historical knowledge of film and media, as well as their relationship to modern cultures, literatures, art, history, and philosophy.
+Students apply their analytical and theoretical knowledge to the production and creation of visual texts.

 Our small size allows us to offer undergraduates an unusual amount of hands-on experience, intensive mentoring, and significant individual attention.
 Students work in a highly collaborative environment in small classes, learning from experts in the theory, history, and practice of filmmaking and media, who are dedicated to teaching.

 Majors often participate in the projects of the Hopkins Film Society, including the planning and organization of various film series and events, and the award-winning Johns Hopkins Film Festival.
 Through the film society, students learn to curate and to operate 35mm and 16mm projectors.
 The student-written film blog, HopkinsCinemAddicts, provides a lively forum for film criticism, theoretical discussion, and production notes and diaries.